andruschak/openai-gym-retro/README.md

 Each game integration has files listing memory locations for in-game variables, reward functions based on those variables, episode end conditions, savestates at the beginning of levels and a file containing hashes of ROMs that work with these files.

 ROMs are not included with gym-retro.
 The shasum's generally match with those found inside The Internet Archive - NoIntro Rom collection.
-Juat saying.
+Just saying.

 ### NeuroEvolution of Augmenting Topologies (NEAT)
 [neat-python](https://github.com/CodeReclaimers/neat-python) is a genetic algorithm for the generation of evolving artificial neural networks.
 Generally speaking, the algorithm is modelled after natural evolution.
 We start with an indiviual with no training and throughout generations of evolution and natural selection (breeding those individuals with the highest fitness score) hope to end up with one that can finish the level.